256hz/SwapTernary/README.md

 <img src="https://j.gifs.com/JyoyZK.gif" width="476" height="331"/>

+## Usage

+1. Highlight ternary
+2. Open the Command Palette (Mac: ⇧⌘P, Windows: ^⇧P)
+3. type "Swap Ternary"
+4. Press the Enter key down for 0.1-ish seconds and release it back to the up (or "idle") position

 ## Features

 This extension automatically swaps the logic in a ternary expression for you.
 It will preserve formatting/whitespace, and a semicolon at the end, if included.